 How do we manage the Earth?

 (When there is so much we don't know)

-• Need a long time horizon: generational to century

-• Relocalize to regain control/responsibility and minimize transport
+- Need a long time horizon: generational to century - We need some new rules/guidelines! - our numbers are so great - our industrial impact is too large - maximizing profit as guiding rule has failed us - Relocalize to regain control/responsibility and minimize transport